Introduction to Japanese Particles

 In English, you can use the word "and" to connect almost anything.
 In Japanese, the way you say "and" changes depending on what you are connecting.
 If you are saying a person or thing is multiple things at once, you use the te-form of the noun.

-Like Na-adjectives, nouns do not conjugate themselves but simply add
+Like Na-adjectives, nouns simply take

 | Noun | て-Form | Meaning |